cybera/synthi/manual/src/sections/Search.md

 ## Syntax

 Synthi's search functionality follows [Apache's lucene syntax](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html).
-This allows various ways of searching from simple "across all fields" searches to very specific searches on individual fields and/or combinations of them.
+This allows various ways of searching: from simple "across all fields" searches, to very specific searches on individual fields and/or combinations of them.

 ### Fuzzy searches

-Lucene also has fuzzy searches, which use the `~` character to indicate that we want to match strings within a certain proximity of the input string.
+Lucene also has fuzzy searches, which use the `~` character to indicate that you want to match strings within a certain proximity of the input string.
 The following search would match "word", "worst" (2 changes away), "worn" (1 change away), etc.

 ```
 word~2